MicroEJ/docs/SDK6UserGuide/migrateMMMProject.rst

 The configuration of a MMM build is only done with ``ea:property`` tags in the ``module.ivy`` file, whereas it can take multiple form in Gradle.
-You can refer to the :ref:`gradle_module_natures` page for a complete list of configurations.
+You can refer to the :ref:`sdk6_module_natures` page for a complete list of configurations.

 As a first example, the main class is defined in MMM with the property ``application.main.class``::